-Disney’s new Moana movie comes out on DVD today, and given that my kids have been singing the songs ever since we saw it in theaters last Fall, I’m pretty sure we need to buy it.
-I have had this idea in mind for Moana Party treats — a pinwheel cookie inspired by the Heart of Te Fiti, which is a really big deal in the movie.
+We’re making Moana Sugar Cookies today in honor of the release of Disney’s new Moana movie on DVD.
+Given that my kids have been singing the songs ever since we saw it in theaters last Fall, I’m pretty sure we will be buying the DVD.
+I have had this Moana sugar cookie idea in mind for Moana Party treats — a pinwheel sugar cookie inspired by the Heart of Te Fiti, which is a really big deal in the movie.
 If you haven’t seen Moana yet then the Heart thing is not going to make sense, but it’s too complicated to explain — you just have to see the movie!

-These Heart of Te Fiti cookies are pretty much the perfect Moana Party treats, and luckily you get to benefit from our trial and error!
-These Heart of Te Fiti cookies aren’t hard to make at all and since you don’t have to worry about photographing the process I promise they won’t take anywhere near your whole day.
-Also if you’re making these for a party, it will be nice to know you can make the dough ahead and refrigerate.
+These Heart of Te Fiti sugar cookies are pretty much the perfect Moana Party treats, and luckily you get to benefit from our trial and error!
+These Heart of Te Fiti cookies aren’t hard to make at all and since you don’t have to worry about photographing the process (like I did LOL!)
+I promise they won’t take anywhere near your whole day.
+Also if you’re making these for a party, I am sure you will like to know that you can make the dough ahead and refrigerate.

-Mixing up the cookie dough is pretty straight forward, just follow the recipe.
-It’s a well-loved sugar cookie recipe, and I substituted some coconut oil to make them more tropical and fitting of Moana Party treats.
+Mixing up the cookie dough is pretty straight forward, just follow the recipe below.
+It’s my well-loved sugar cookie recipe, and I substituted some virgin coconut oil to make them more tropical and fitting of Moana Party treats.
 The optional lime extract helps to bring out the coconut flavor — these Heart of Te Fiti cookies are delicious!
 Below are some shots of the whole rolling out process, because that’s the real tricky part.

 Once you have your dough mixed up, begin by separating it in half and color one a lighter and the other a darker shade of green.
 It was hard for me to measure out the food coloring, partly because the kids were helping and partly because I just kept adding until I achieved the color I liked.
 I used both a neon green and regular green food coloring.
 In the lighter one I used mostly the neon, with a few drops of regular green to keep it from looking too yellow.
 In the darker one I used mostly the regular green, but I added a small amount of the neon green to keep the hue consistent with the lighter colored one.
 Hopefully that makes sense.
 Sorry I can’t be more precise here.